nthiery/OpenDreamKit.github.io/_posts/2017-08-28-SageWindows.md

 the console, but this has not been made to work yet with Sage.

 "SageMath Shell" runs a bash shell with the environment set up to run software in the Sage distribution.
-More advanced users, or users who wish to directly use other software included in the Sage distribution (e.g.
+This targets more advanced users, or users who wish to directly use other software included in the Sage distribution (e.g.
 GAP, Singular) without going through the Sage interface.
 Finally, "SageMath Notebook" starts a Jupyter Notebook server with Sage configured as the default kernel and, where possible, opens the Notebook interface in the user's browser.
+TODO: this last sentence could possibly be phrased in a less technical way for the casual reader.

 In princple this could also be used as a development environment for doing development of Sage and/or Sage extensions on Windows, but the current